Federal assistance sought for northeastern vineyards, orchards hit by late frost

 Keuka Lake Vineyards, in Hammondsport, New York, estimates it lost between 50% and 65% of its crop, said Mel Goldman, owner and vineyard manager.
 “We lost a lot,” Goldman said, adding it will take a few weeks before a final verdict as the vines produce secondary buds and shoots that could bear fruit.

-Some vineyards are now starting to see growth from secondary buds, said Pallischeck.
+Some vineyards are now starting to see growth from secondary buds, Pallischeck said.
 “This is where hope lies in salvaging a 2023 vintage for many,” she told the AP by email.
 In Vermont, Joseph said the new growth at Shelburne Vineyards is too late to produce fruit that would ripen this season.

 U.S. Sens.
 Charles Schumer and Kirsten Gillibrand, both of New York, have asked the USDA for disaster relief for orchards and vineyards but did not specify how much was needed as damage is still being assessed.
 New York is the country’s second top apple-producing state after Washington.